vechain/vechain-sdk-js/README.md

 ## Contributing

-We appreciate your contributions and suggestions to improve the VeChain SDK.
+We appreciate your contributions and suggestions to improve the vechain SDK.
 Whether it's a bug report, new feature, correction, or additional documentation, we greatly value your feedback.
 To get started with contributing, please review our [Contributing Guidelines](CONTRIBUTING.md).

 ## Publishing